aj-foster/phx_copy/README.md

 config :phoenix_copy,
   default: [
     source: Path.expand("../assets/static/", __DIR__),
-    destination: Path.expand("../priv/static/", __DIR__)
+    destination: Path.expand("../priv/static/", __DIR__),
+    debounce: 100
   ],
-  debounce: 100
 ```

 In this example, files will be copied from `../assets/static/` to `../priv/static/`, two directories relative to the location of the configuration file.
 By using `Path.expand(..., __DIR__)`, we can be sure that the paths won't change depending on the working directory of the caller.

-`debounce` is optional and is in miliseconds.
-It will collect events for
+`debounce` is an optional time in milliseconds to wait before executing the copy.
-that time and fire once.
-Default to 0.
+Multiple file changes made within the debounce period will result in a single copy event.

 If you need multiple copies to take place, you can add additional profiles: